ivanbo97/VibeScanner/README.md

 approach would be to seperate this distance into small segments of the same size and calculate the arithmetic mean of acceleration in every single segment.
 After this processing, the accumulated information can be formated and stored in a gpx file.
 This whole work is done by a sperate thread, which makes the operations related to registering data from sensors sepearte from data processing.

+*Expect soon update with description of the classes related to parsing gpx files, track drawing in OpenStreetMaps and uploading files to a server*